johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 All major functionality is working in recent versions of kernel & firmware, with some simple config updates.
-Distros that favor older versions of these for general stability may take a few more months to receieve the necessary changes.
+Caveats:
+* There is a full system freeze issue that can happen, which requires a reboot.
+It's mostly seen under high load or shortly after wake-up.
+It's pretty rare under light-to-medium load.
+* Sometimes Bluetooth will enter an unusable buggy state on wake-up.
+Reboot fixes it, other solutions not explored yet.

 I recommend using the latest stable Fedora as a starting point.

-I haven't done a fresh install to fully test this, but I believe the only issues you might face in Fedora are bluetooth and audio related.
+If your distro uses old packages / kernels / firmware, you may run into some of these issues:

-If Bluetooth doesn't work, follow the "Bluetooth Fix" section below (create a couple symlinks).
+* If Bluetooth doesn't work, follow the "Bluetooth Fix" section below (create a couple symlinks).

-If audio doesn't work, follow the Alsa UCM step in the "Troubleshooting Audio" section below (download some config files and reset alsa).
+* If audio doesn't work, follow the Alsa UCM step in the "Troubleshooting Audio" section below (download some config files and reset alsa).

-If you have any issues, the best place to ask might be on [this thread](https://forums.lenovo.com/t5/Other-Linux-Discussions/Linux-Support-Yoga-9i-2-in-1-Aura/m-p/5363703) on the Lenovo forums.
+If you have any issues, you can report them here or on [this thread](https://forums.lenovo.com/t5/Other-Linux-Discussions/Linux-Support-Yoga-9i-2-in-1-Aura/m-p/5363703) on the Lenovo forums.

 Feel free to open issues or PRs if you have something to ask or share!

 # General Stability

-There is currently a power management bug that can sometimes cause the CPU cores to get "stuck" in their low-power state (400MHz) for about 1 minute when waking from suspend.
+There is a power management bug that can sometimes cause the CPU cores to get "stuck" in their low-power state (400MHz) for about 1 minute when waking from suspend.
 This rarely happens to me, and I've never seen this issue persist longer than 1 minute, but [reports](https://www.phoronix.com/review/lunarlake-xe2-windows-linux-2025) from similar models (like the X1 Carbon Aura) suggest it's possible they remain stuck unless you switch to the "Performance" power mode (ie in Gnome settings).

 There is also a rare full system freeze issue that requires reboot, perhaps most likely to occur just after wakeup, but the cause of this is unknown.
 Perhaps it's related to the issue above.
-I've seen this twice.

 A similar rare bug is a full system freeze followed by a forced reboot shortly after.
-I've experienced this twice, both times while playing a [game](https://www.cavesofqud.com) with very simple graphics.
+I've experienced this while playing games or sometimes with other high-load applications.
 I'm not sure of the cause for this one either, perhaps the CPU/GPU load is related.

-So far, I've never had a crash occur with my typical workload (fairly light apps like a browser, vscode, slack, spotify, etc).
+System freezes / crashes seem very rare with light / medium workloads (eg a browser, vscode, slack, spotify, etc).

 # Feature Support